Scotland travel update | New Multi-day tours for Scotland!

 Spend the night in the Fort William area.

-Spend the night on the Isle of Mull or Oban area.
+Spend the night on the Isle of Mull or in the Oban area.

 Ferry from Oban to Craignure: 45 minutes